Partha-Sarker/Solve-Linear-Euations-and-Draw-Petri-Net-Using-Unity/README.md

 - Uses gaussian elimination
 - Give results if the equations result in a unique solution
 ### Petri Net
-- Can create any number of sates or transition
+- Can create any number of states or transition
-- Can onnect the nodes with directed edge
+- connect the nodes with directed edge
-- No two same of noded can't be connected
+- No two same of nodes can't be connected
-- Has eyboard shortcuts
+- Has keyboard shortcuts
 - Log screen for understanding what is going on
 - Saving the current graph(petri net) on local machine
 - Loading graph(petri net) from local machine